Spacetrades/SpaceTrades/README.md

 	MINOR - A few changes have been made
 	WARN - This commit may be hazardous but i'm commiting anyway :smirk:
-	CRUCIAL - This commit deals with (FIX, BREAK, CHANGE)'s a core part of the application -// - Comments have been removed
+	CRUCIAL - This commit deals with (FIX, BREAK, CHANGE)'s a core part of the application STRICTLY - Only applies to certain circumstances. ( production vs dev code) -// - Comments have been removed
 	HOTFIX - FIX for either LOW, MEDIUM or CRUCIAL issue quickly CAT - Commits based mostly on categorization.
 Ex: Creating new folders for code, moving code bits around.
 Merging files...etc